RadarVisuals/RADAR/README.md

     *   **Concept:** Experience your original NFTs and your newly created "prepped" assets in an immersive, first-person 3D environment.
     *   **Walkable Gallery:** Navigate this virtual space (available under the "Grid" -> "Room 725" tab) to see your digital art come to life in a new dimension.
 It's a unique way to appreciate the transformation from original asset to RADAR-ready component and then to dynamic visual synthesis.

-These experimental features showcase the ongoing commitment to making RADAR a comprehensive platform for NFT interaction, creation, and exhibition.
+These experimental features showcase the ongoing commitment to making RADAR the most comprehensive platform for NFT interaction, creation, and exhibition.
 Dive into the "Grid" section of the app to explore these powerful additions!

 ---